D101028/yt-dl-gui/README.md

 # yt-dl-gui
- This is app based on tkinter and yt-dlp, which can download youtube resources graphically.
+ This is an app based on tkinter and yt-dlp, which can download youtube resources graphically.